awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-overview.md

 A *permissions policy* describes who has access to what\.
 The following section explains the available options for creating permissions policies\.

 **Note**
 This section discusses using IAM in the context of Amazon Redshift\.
 It doesn't provide detailed information about the IAM service\.
-For complete IAM documentation, see [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
-For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For complete IAM documentation, see [What Is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
+For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM polices\) and policies attached to a resource are referred to as *resource\-based* policies\.
+Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM policies\) and policies attached to a resource are referred to as *resource\-based* policies\.
 Amazon Redshift supports only identity\-based policies \(IAM policies\)\.

 ### Identity\-Based Policies \(IAM Policies\)<a name="redshift-iam-manage-access-identity-based"></a>

 You can attach policies to IAM identities\.
 For example, you can do the following:

-+ **Attach a permissions policy to a user or a group in your account** – An account administrator can use a permissions policy that is associated with a particular user to grant permissions for that user to create an Amazon Redshift resource, such as a cluster\.
++ **Attach a permissions policy to a user or a group in your account** – An account administrator can use a permissions policy that is associated with a particular user\.
+Such a policy grants permissions for that user to create an Amazon Redshift resource, such as a cluster\.
 + **Attach a permissions policy to a role \(grant cross\-account permissions\)** – You can attach an identity\-based permissions policy to an IAM role to grant cross\-account permissions\.
 For example, the administrator in Account A can create a role to grant cross\-account permissions to another AWS account \(for example, Account B\) or an AWS service as follows:

   1. Account A administrator creates an IAM role and attaches a permissions policy to the role that grants permissions on resources in Account A\.